sylabs/examples/http-server/nginx-php-web-server/README.md

 <br>

-We already created `nginx/tmp/data.txt`, and the bind points are already setup in our start script.
+We already created `nginx/tmp/data.txt`, and the bind points are already set up in our start script.

 <br>